AdobeDocs/experience-manager-xml-documentation-learn.en/help/courses/course-3/keys.md

 Different sets of materials may contain similar information that needs to be customized in select places.
 Keys allow you to include variable information to when working with DITA.

-Sample files that you may opt to use for this lesson are provided in the file _keys.zip_.
+Sample files that you may opt to use for this lesson are provided in the file [keys.zip](assets/keys.zip).

 >[!VIDEO](https://video.tv.adobe.com/v/342756)